psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

  1. Check Tool Magazine

     Open Edit > Tool Magazine.
-Under the list of required tools, make sure there are no red X's.
+Under the list of required tools, on the left-hand side, make sure there are no red X's.
 If there are, you need to physically add the tools (bits) to the tool magazine in the machine.
+    In order to change a tool, there is a drawer with small boxes of bits, ask a manager for help before exchanging any tools, but when a tool is inserted or replaced, this must be registered in the software by clicking the dropdown menu for the numbered position in the Tool Magazine.
+Find the name of the tool that you need and be sure to place the tool in the correct slot.
+    Verify the tool is the correct size by checking the numbers on the side of the colored band along the tool.

 (Trouble shooting tip: If the router throws a connection error, be sure the lid to the LPKF is closed, then go to Machining > Connect... if errors come up, alert the manager on duty)